 Restaurants of all kinds can limit access to news channels.
 Sometimes bad news can dull the appetite.

-Remember, the DIRECTV receivers have two favorites lists so you can create two different ones for different times of day if you want.
-Favorites lists will make you feel more comfortable leaving a remote in the customer’s hands, and make your staff look more professional since they won’t be paging through thousands of channels.
+Remember, the DIRECTV receivers have two favorites lists.
+You can create two different ones for different times of day if you want.
+Favorites lists will make you feel more comfortable leaving a remote in the customer’s hands.
+It will make your staff look more professional, too.
+No one likes watching an employee paging through thousands of channels.